projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    .. code-block:: none

       $ cd hypervisor
-      $ make defconfig PLATFORM=uefi
+      $ make defconfig BOARD=nuc6cayh

-The PLATFORM specified is used to select a defconfig under ``arch/x86/configs/``.
+The BOARD specified is used to select a defconfig under ``arch/x86/configs/``.
 The other command-line based options (e.g. ``RELEASE``) take no effects when generating a defconfig.